 - Airway symptoms, such as wheezing, coughing, or runny nose

 - Angioedema (swelling of lips, tongue, or face)

 Egg allergies may cause a severe reaction called anaphylaxis.
 Anaphylaxis is a medical emergency that requires immediate medical care.

 It is possible to be allergic to just egg white, just egg yolk, or both.
 It is not possible to completely separate an egg yolk and white at home.

 People with an allergy to hen's eggs are generally also allergic to the eggs of other birds, such as goose or quail.
 It is rare but possible to be allergic to one type of egg but not others.
-If you have a severe egg allergy and you are contact-reactive, you should avoid touching eggs, including the eggs of wild birds.
+If you have a severe egg allergy and you are contact-reactive, you should avoid touching eggs, including the eggs of wild birds, and products containing eggs.

 Eggs and Labeling Laws:

 Eggs are one of the eight most common food allergies in the United States, and so are covered by the current food allergy labeling law (FALCPA).
 Food manufacturers are required to list eggs on their ingredient labels.
 However, you should still learn the names of egg-based ingredients, because some foods, like bakery goods, will not have allergy warning labels.

 Since there is no cure for egg allergy at this time, managing your allergy involves avoiding all eggs and being prepared for future reactions.
 If you have been diagnosed with a severe egg allergy, your doctor will prescribe an epinephrine auto-injector (commonly called an Epi-Pen) that you will need to carry with you at all times.